 In late March, the United Arab Emirates’ Ministry of Foreign Affairs’s Office of Public and Cultural Diplomacy claimed that, over the previous two weeks, it had spent more than AED 1.5million ($408,314) acquiring works of art by both established and emerging Emirati artists.
-This was presented, in a report by The National, as a gesture of solidarity with the nation’s artists comes after the COVID-19 pandemic led to the disruption and cancellation of major local art events, including the postponement of Art Dubai.
+This was presented, in a report by The National, as a gesture of solidarity with the nation’s artists amid the COVID-19 pandemic and the disruption and cancellation of major local art events, including the postponement of Art Dubai.
 However, it was subsequently revealed that the acquisitions had actually been made as part of the country’s Art in Embassies program, which was launched in 2018.